 The CSUEB Federal-Wide Assurance (FWA00024553), on file in the ORSP office, assures the National Institutes of Health, the Department of Health and Human Services, the Department of Education, and other federal funding agencies that this university will apply the federal regulations to all research conducted on and through this campus.

-Please note: The regulations governing the conduct of human subjects research have been revised and the new regulations took effect January 21, 2019.
+The regulations governing the conduct of human subjects research have been revised and the new regulations took effect January 21, 2019.
 The revisions will not affect most investigators at CSUEB, and investigators should continue to submit research protocols in the same way they have in the past.
 The IRB will contact you if any modifications required by the revised regulations are required.
 For more details, please see the IRB News and Updates page.

 All researchers using human subjects doing non-exempt research are required to pass an online research training course.
 This includes not only the principal investigator but also all co-investigators, research technicians, research assistants, or student assistant who have contact with the research subjects.
 A course completion report will be issued upon completion of either course.
 The report must be printed out and submitted with the protocol materials.
 Both reports are valid for 3 years from the date of issue.

-Please note: IRB approval does not automatically grant the right to distribute surveys on campus.
+IRB approval does not automatically grant the right to distribute surveys on campus.
 Individuals wishing to survey faculty, students and staff should contact ORSP to discuss survey distribution.

 Please refer to the following links for more information:

-If you have any questions, please contact us at firstname.lastname@example.org or Tina Avilla at 510-885-4212.
+If you have any questions, please contact us at firstname.lastname@example.org or Tina Avilla at 510-885-4476 or email@example.com.